 Basically, you have three options following a DUI arrest if you have no prior DUI convictions, administrative suspensions or convictions for an alcohol or drug related offense:

 Request a “formal review hearing, if your driver's license was valid at the time of ofthe stop the department will be given or you may obtain an extension that will allow you to drive for 42 days or until the administrative hearing is held.
-If you lose the formal hearing you will suffer a hard suspension of your driving privilege for 30 days before you may apply for a hardship license.
+If you lose the formal hearing, and you took the breath, blood or urine test, you will suffer a hard suspension of your driving privilege for 30 days before you may apply for a hardship license.
 If you refused the test you will suffer a hard suspension for 90 days, if this is your first DUI, before you may apply for a hardship license.
 In either case you must be enrolled in DUI school before applying for a hardship license.

 Request an informal review hearing which is conducted without witnesses.
 The hearing officer will decide based up the officer's reports.